andrekovac/explain-programming/content/blog/business/entrepreneurship.md

 - [What makes Entrepreneurs entrepreneurial](./what-makes-entrepreneurs-entrepreneurial-sarasvathy.pdf) shared by Besiana Bella from the EF Berlin team

 - Sales

   > "If you didn't make 10 sales, you're not an entrepreneur"

-    Quote from Sales advisor *Sander Bohlen* (Berlin)
+  Quote from Sales advisor _Sander Bohlen_ (Berlin)

-## Business tools and helpful tipps
+## Business tools and helpful tips

 ### Pitch Decks